MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionrotatetransform3d-setcentery(idcompositionanimation).md

 ## -description

-Animates the value of the CenterY property of a 3D rotation transform.
+Changes the value of the CenterY property of a 3D rotation transform.
 The CenterY property specifies the y-coordinate of the point about which the rotation is performed.
 The default value is zero.

 ## -parameters